yusufraji/zbus/README.md

 [![pipeline status](https://gitlab.freedesktop.org/dbus/zbus/badges/main/pipeline.svg)](https://gitlab.freedesktop.org/dbus/zbus/-/commits/main)

 A Rust API for [D-Bus](https://dbus.freedesktop.org/doc/dbus-specification.html) communication.
+Pronounced ~zed~ zee (/ˈziː/) bus, rhymes with the `D` in D-Bus and initial part of author's name.
 The goal is to provide a safe and simple high- and low-level API akin to [GDBus](https://developer.gnome.org/gio/stable/gdbus-convenience.html), that doesn't depend on C libraries.